fouad-zouraibi/QwestTv-TEST/README.md

 ## Back-end Features (Node.js with TypeScript)

-If you want to use your own Postman you can find below the routes with examples, if you dont wanna run it in an easy way use this link : https://documenter.getpostman.com/view/29430084/2s9YR9aDcr .
+If you want to use your own Postman you can find below the routes with examples, if you don't, there is an easy just in your browser, use this link : https://documenter.getpostman.com/view/29430084/2s9YR9aDcr .

 Route GET to create a file :